-France aiming to stop eight-time champions Germany
+Germany's Buhl out of Euro 2022 semi with France

-Germany v France in Euro 2022: Les Bleues aim to reach first final by beating Germany
+Germany v France in Euro 2022: Klara Buhl ruled out of semi-final with Covid

 Last updated on .From the section Women's Euro 2022